hasanshaikh-analyst/Waste-Management-Dashboard-Analyzing-Food-Wastage-Patterns/README.md

 # Waste Management Dashboard: Analyzing Food Wastage Patterns

 ## Overview
 Welcome to the **Waste Management Dashboard** repository!
-This Power BI dashboard provides a comprehensive analysis of food wastage patterns in restaurants.
-By examining various factors contributing to food waste, we aim to help stakeholders make informed decisions to minimize waste and promote sustainability in the food service industry.
+This Power BI dashboard provides a comprehensive analysis of food wastage patterns in restaurants, offering valuable insights for stakeholders looking to reduce waste and improve sustainability practices.
+Through a series of engaging visualizations, this dashboard highlights key areas of food wastage, helping to drive informed decision-making.

 ## Dashboard Insights